fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 This button is placed in components, meaning it will be a component that we use more frequently.
 When a component is only used on one component or page we will put the folder inside the component.
 But more on that later.

 > The render() function of React Components always has to return a single Component, so we wrap the content into a div.
+In React 16 this is not necessary but we keep it compatible to React15!

 Right now the parent component (Home) only gives the props text to the child (Button).
 The function, that gets triggered onclick is the default function defined in the Button Component.
 (Empty function)